cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-01-17-how-do-i-track-the-progress-of-my-research-projects.md

 ---
 layout: post
-title: How to Track the Progress of a Research Project?
+title: How to Track the Progress of a Research Project
 subtitle: My methodology based on the weekly delivery of verifiable artifacts
 tags: research
 description: Academic research is a demanding activity in constant change and evolution.
 Consequently, tracking the progress of a research project is challenging.
 This post describes my methodology to address this particular problem.